-High Priority
+High priority

-- 1. Sustain in-situ conservation efforts on Dalupiri Island, in Cagayan Valley and the Northern Sierra Madre (Luzon) and in Ligawasan Marsh (Mindanao): Philippine crocodiles are protected on Dalupiri Island and in the municipalities of San Mariano, Divilacan and Maconacon in Isabela Province by local communities, local government and protected area authorities with the help of conservation NGOs.
-The various subpopulations in Isabela are recovering by natural growth and population reinforcement through a hatchling headstart and reintroduction program (San Mariano) and the reintroduction of captive-bred crocodiles (Divilacan).
+- 1. Sustain in-situ conservation efforts on Dalupiri Island, in Cagayan Valley and the Northern Sierra Madre (Luzon), and in Ligawasan Marsh (Mindanao) and its tributaries.
+Philippine crocodiles are protected on Dalupiri Island and in the municipalities of San Mariano, Divilacan and Maconacon in Isabela Province by local communities, local government and protected area authorities with the help of conservation NGOs.
+The various sub-populations in Isabela are recovering by natural growth and population reinforcement through a hatchling head-start and reintroduction program (San Mariano) and the reintroduction of captive-bred crocodiles (Divilacan).
 Philippine crocodile population growth here offers new conservation challenges such as an increase of livestock predation.
 Communication, education and public awareness (CEPA) campaigns have to be sustained and expanded.
 Local governments, communities and managers of the Northern Sierra Madre Natural Park need sustained technical assistance and training in crocodile and wetland management and conservation.
 Benefits need to be secured for communities protecting crocodiles in the form of income from eco-tourism, livelihood assistance and possibly crocodile harvesting programs when populations recover further.
 Conservation efforts in Ligawasan Marsh have started in 2007.
-The in situ conservation activities here have to be sustained with CEPA campaigns, technical support and training for local communities and governments and the design and implementation of local crocodile protection measures such as sanctuary establishment and nest protection. - 2.
-Continued and new surveys in areas with confirmed Philippine crocodile presence: A Philippine crocodile population monitoring system is in place in Cagayan Valley, the Northern Sierra Madre Mountains and on Dalupiri Island, with annual monitoring surveys.
+The in-situ conservation activities here have to be sustained with CEPA campaigns, technical support and training for local communities and governments and the design and implementation of local crocodile protection measures such as sanctuary establishment and nest protection. - 2.
+Continued and new surveys in areas with confirmed Philippine crocodile presence.
+A Philippine crocodile population monitoring system is in place in Cagayan Valley, the Northern Sierra Madre Mountains and on Dalupiri Island, with annual monitoring surveys.
 Monitoring of the current recovery of the wild crocodile population here needs to be sustained as a basis for adaptive conservation strategies and to update Philippine crocodile status.
 The Cordillera Mountains of northern Luzon and Ligawasan Marsh and its tributaries on Mindanao have confirmed Philippine crocodile populations but detailed distribution and population size data are not available.
-More field surveys, using interviews, day counts and night spotlight techniques are needed in these two areas as a basis for conservation interventions and to update Philippine crocodile status.
+More field surveys, using interviews, day counts and spotlight techniques are needed in these two areas as a basis for conservation interventions and to update Philippine crocodile status. - 3.
+Monitoring of released crocodiles in harmony with the recent iteration of National Crocodile Management Plan.
+Captive-bred Philippine crocodiles have been reintroduced in 2009 into semi-wild conditions on protected habitats in Mindanao and into the wild in the Northern

-- 3. Monitoring of reintroduced crocodiles and development of a national Philippine crocodile reintroduction strategy: Captive-bred Philippine crocodiles have been reintroduced in 2009 into semi-wild conditions on Mindanao and into the wild in the Northern Sierra Madre Natural Park on Luzon.
+Sierra Madre Natural Park on Luzon.
 Head-started juvenile crocodiles have been reintroduced annually into the wild in San Mariano on Luzon since 2005.
 Adaptation, survival, movements and eventually reproduction of reintroduced crocodiles has to be monitored.
-Other suitable reintroduction sites have to be identified, for example on Mindoro and Negros Islands.
-Monitoring results of the various reintroduction programs have to be integrated into a national Philippine crocodile reintroduction strategy leading to the implementation of a reintroduction program throughout the species' historical range in suitable reintroduction sites. - 4.
-Updating National Philippine Crocodile Recovery Plan: The timeframe of the second edition of the national recovery plan (Banks 2005) was 2005-2008.
-A third edition needs to be developed, taking into account all recent developments regarding Philippine crocodile reintroductions, survey and conservation work in northern Luzon and in Ligawasan Marsh, the start of a crocodile farming industry in the Philippines, the start of a Philippine crocodile captive breeding program in Europe and the coordination and management of the various captive populations in the Philippines.
+Other suitable release sites have to be identified, for example on Mindoro and Negros Islands.
+Monitoring results of the various restocking programs have to be in agreement with the national crocodile management strategy leading to the implementation of a continued restocking program throughout the species' historical range and suitable release sites.